avlonger/borderless/README.md

 ```

-## Time Measuring
+## Compare algorithms

-To measure time required by the algorithms use command
+To compare time required by the algorithms use command

 ```
 $ ./bin/compare_algorithms